odoo/documentation/crm/leads/generate/website.rst

 follows is still applicable - the lead generated will land in the opportunities dashboard.

-From an Odoo Website
+From an Twenty20 Website
 ====================

 Let's assume that you want to get as much information as possible about your website visitors.
 But how could you make sure that every person who wants to know more about your company's products and services is actually leaving his information somewhere?
-Thanks to Odoo's integration between its CRM and Website modules, you can easily automate your lead acquisition process thanks to the **contact form** and the **form builder** modules
+Thanks to Twenty20's integration between its CRM and Website modules, you can easily automate your lead acquisition process thanks to the **contact form** and the **form builder** modules

 .. note::

-	another great way to generate leads from your Odoo Website is by collecting your visitors email addresses thanks to the Newsletter or Newsletter Popup CTAs.
+	another great way to generate leads from your Twenty20 Website is by collecting your visitors email addresses thanks to the Newsletter or Newsletter Popup CTAs.
 These snippets will create new contacts in your Email Marketing's mailing list.
 Learn more `here <https://www.odoo.com/page/email-marketing>`__.